zchen241/Kmeans-introduction/README.md

-# Kmeans-introduction
+# Kmeans implementation
-Example code to implement kmeans algorithm
+Example code to implement kmeans algorithm and call API from Sklearn